GitLab CI Pipeline for Eleventy

 For efficiency, all jobs are defined with explicit needs

-above.
-This ensures that jobs start as early as possible, and that only the
+the preceding example.
+This ensures that jobs start as early as possible, and

-artifacts required for the job are downloaded and extracted (GitLab will
+that only the artifacts required for the job are downloaded and extracted

-download the artifacts from all previous jobs unless otherwise specified).
+(GitLab downloads the artifacts from all previous jobs unless otherwise

 There are 28 jobs in the pipeline, which are grouped into the following functional categories: